jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

         </property>
     </bean>

 That's all there is to it.
 You can now invoke either of these two actions with the Action Service.

 ### Testing the Action

 In the source code that accompanies this tutorial, I've included some integration tests.
 The integration tests just attempt to use the `ActionService` to get the action.
 For the Move Replaced action, I also execute the action.

 If you are following along, you can copy the `MoveReplacedActionIT` class into:

     $TUTORIAL_HOME/actions-tutorial-platform-jar/src/test/java/com/someco/action/test

-Once you do that (or if you have simply checked out the tutorial source from GitHub) you can then run `mvn install`.
-When you do that, Maven will compile your action and run the tests against Alfresco running on an embedded Tomcat server.
+Once you do that (or if you have simply checked out the tutorial source from GitHub) you can then run `./run.sh build_start` to start up the Alfresco Docker containers with your extensions installed.
+Once everything is up, run `./run.sh test` to compile and run the integration tests.

-In SDK 3.0.1 you may see some stack traces when running `mvn install`.
+In SDK 3.0.1 you can run Alfresco in the embedded Tomcat server and execute the integration tests in a single step by running `mvn install`.
+You may see some stack traces that make it seem like something didn't work.
 If you scroll up a little bit you should see that the tests ran successfully.
-The stack traces are a known issue with the SDK.
+The stack traces are a known issue with version 3.0.1 of the SDK.

 So at this point, you've got one new custom action, but it isn't configured in the Alfresco Share user interface.
 Before doing that, let's look at another Action Executer example, then we'll configure them both in the UI.

 Implementing the Set Web Flag action
 ------------------------------------
 This action will be used to set the flag on content which should be shown in the SomeCo portal.
 Recall from the content types tutorial that the property that controls whether or not content should show up in the portal is a boolean named `sc:isActive` which is defined as part of an aspect named `sc:webable`.
 Also in that aspect is a date property named `sc:published` that keeps track of when the content was last published to the portal.

 The Set Web Flag action, then, needs to set the `sc:isActive` flag.
 The value to set it to (`true` or `false`) can be passed in as a parameter to the action.
 When the flag is set to `true`, the action should set the `sc:published` property with the current date.

 This action could be called from a rule, but SomeCo intends to configure a UI action in the user interface to allow end-users the ability to enable or disable a piece of content for display on the portal with a single click.

 Just like in the Move Replaced example, the steps are: